MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Experimenting with MDP Playground

 \subsection{Debugging Agents}

-Analysing how an agent performs under the effect of various dimensions can reveal unexpected aspects of an agent.
-For instance, when using bsuite agents, we noticed that when we varied our environment's \textit{reward density}, the performance of the bsuite

-Sonnet DQN agent would go up in proportion to the density (see Figure \ref{fig:bsuite_r_sparsity}).
+Analysing how an agent performs under the effect of various dimensions of hardness can reveal unexpected aspects of the agent.
+For instance, when using bsuite agents \shortcite{bsuite_osb2019behaviour}, we noticed that when we varied our environment's \textit{reward density}, the performance of the bsuite DQN agent got worse as the reward got sparser (see Figure \ref{fig:bsuite_r_sparsity}).
 This did not occur for other bsuite agents.
-This seemed to suggest something different for the DQN agent and when we looked at DQN's hyperparameters we realised that it had a fixed $\epsilon$ schedule while the other agents had decaying schedules.
+This behaviour with \textit{MDP Playground} occurs because the DQN agent used $\epsilon$-greedy while the other agents explored using other methods. $\epsilon$-greedy causes the agent to perform a completely random a certain fraction of the time which then leads to entering a terminal state a proportional fraction of the time and consequently to rewards in proportion to the reward density.
 Such insights can easily go unnoticed if the environments used are too complex.
-The high bias nature of our toy environments helps debug such cases.
+The simplicity of our toy environments helps debug such cases.

-In another example, in one of the Ray versions we used, we observed that DQN was performing well on the \textit{varying representations} environment while Rainbow was performing poorly.
-We were quickly able to ablate additional Rainbow hyperparameters on the toy environments and found that their noisy nets \citep{noisy_nets_fortunato_iclr_2018} implementation was broken (see Figure \ref{fig:ray_rllib_noisy_nets_broken} in Appendix).
-We then tested and observed the same on more complex environments.
-This shows how easily and quickly agents can be debugged to see if something major is broken.
-This, in combination with their low computational cost, also makes a case to use the toy environments in Continuous Integration (CI) tests on repositories.
+In another example, in one of the Ray versions we used (\texttt{0.9.0.dev0}), we observed that DQN was performing well on the \textit{image representations} environment while Rainbow was performing poorly.
+We were quickly able to \textit{ablate} additional Rainbow hyperparameters on the toy environments and found that the noisy nets \shortcite{noisy_nets_fortunato_iclr_2018} implementation was broken (see Figure \ref{fig:ray_rllib_noisy_nets_toy}).
+We then tested and observed the same on a more complex environment, \textit{Beam Rider} (see Figure \ref{fig:ray_rllib_noisy_nets_beam_rider}).
+This shows how easily and quickly agents can be debugged to see if something major is broken.\footnote{An example of how hard it can be to debug RL agents can be found in this GitHub issue for bsuite: \url{https://github.com/deepmind/bsuite/issues/20}.} This, in combination with their low computational cost, also makes a case to use the toy environments in Continuous Integration (CI) tests on code repositories.